amalagaura/camunda-workflow/README.md

 ![image](https://user-images.githubusercontent.com/498234/71268753-af475c00-231b-11ea-8b39-89d2f306539b.png)

 Tasks are fetched, locked and then queued.
 We expect classes (ActiveJob) to implement each external task.
-So according to the above screenshots, the poller and queuer will expect a class called `SomeProcess::SomeTask` to be implemented in your app.
+So, according to the above screenshots, the poller and queuer will expect a class called `SomeProcess::SomeTask` to be implemented in your app.

 ### Integration with your worker classes